MAGRATHEA: an open-source spherical symmetric planet interior structure code: Introduction

 Discoveries such as Kepler-10b, LHS 1140b, the seven planets of the TRAPPIST-1 system, and Proxima Centauri b \citep{kepler10b,lhs1140b,LHS1140,trappist1first,TRAPPIST1,proximab} show that the discovery of small rocky planets, or planets with minimal atmospheres, are now firmly within observational capabilities.
 Data from the Kepler space telescope shows that planets between 1-4 R$_\oplus$ are among the most common types in our galaxy \citep{Batalha2013, Fressin2013, Petigura2013}.
 The densities of these observed terrestrial planets allow for a range of interior compositions from Mercury-like \citep{K2-229} to volatile rich \citep{Leger04}.
 Fitting mass-radius relationships to observed planets provides a probe into planet composition (e.g. \citet{Zeng2013,Unterborn2018}).
 However, the amount of mass in each differentiated layer cannot be determined by density alone \citep{Rogers2010, Dorn2015}.

 The community uses a variety of models to characterize the interior structure of planets.
-Underlying these models are differing computational techniques (e.g. shooting in \citet{Nixon2021} or relaxation in \citet{Unterborn2018}) and numerous experimental measurements and theoretical estimates of the equation of state (EOS) for planet-building materials.
-For example, a number of models use only a bridgmanite EOS in the mantle \citep{Zeng2016, Dorn2017} while others capture detailed mantle chemistry \citep{Valencia2007, Brugger2017, Unterborn2019} and recent work adds liquid silicates \citep{Noack2020}.
+Underlying these models are differing computational techniques (e.g. shooting in \citet{Nixon2021}, relaxation in \citet{Unterborn2018}, or calculus of variation in \citet{Zeng2021}) and numerous experimental measurements and theoretical estimates of the equation of state (EOS) for planet-building materials.
+For example, a number of models use bridgmanite primarily in the mantle and do not include high-pressure post-perovskite \citep{Grasset2009, Zeng2016, Brugger2017} while others capture detailed upper-mantle chemistry \citep{Valencia2007, Dorn2017, Unterborn2019} and recent work adds liquid silicates \citep{Noack2020}.
 Another point of difference is the model's temperature profile with some using an isothermal mantle \citep{Seager2007} rather than isentropic \citep{Hakim2018}.
-While others limit isothermal modeling to the hydrosphere \citep{Sotin2007} or the atmosphere \citep{Madhusudhan2021, Baumeister2020}.
+While others limit isothermal modeling to the water layer \citep{Sotin2007, Brugger2016} and the atmosphere \citep{Madhusudhan2021, Baumeister2020}.
 Newer models try to capture the complex phase diagram of water \citep{Mousis2020, Journaux2020, Haldemann2020}, the hydration of mantle materials \citep{Shah2021, Dorn2021}, and couple the atmosphere to the interior \citep{Madhusudhan2020, Acuna2021}.

 We develop \magra\footnote{Magrathea is the legendary planet where hyperspatial engineers manufacture custom-made planets in Douglas Adams's The Hitchhiker's Guide to the Galaxy \citep{hitchikers}.} an open-source planet interior solver that can be customized to different user-defined planet models.
 Compared to other codes, the package is designed to enhance ease-of-use and flexibility. \magra\ features phase diagram options and transparent EOS formatting, which enables the user to choose between a large library of EOSs and add/change materials and equations.